Protections for members including the 85 year rule

 Example

-Jenny has a SPa of 66.
-She voluntarily retires at age 64.
+You have a SPa of 66.
+You voluntarily retire at age 64.

-All Jenny's pension will be paid together at age 64.
+All your pension will be paid together at age 64.

-Alternatively she could wait and receive her pension benefits in full from her 66th birthday.
+Alternatively you could wait and receive your pension benefits in full from your 66th birthday.

 If you retire after normal pension age your pension is increased to take into account of being paid later.